-Subd.
-6. Lateral Movement.
+- (a) With External Search.
 A Lateral Move occurs where an ASF Member is assigned to a different position at the same university in the same range as the result of an external search process.
 In such situations, the ASF Member's step placement will be reviewed consistent with the factors stated in Section F of this Article, and may be modified, if justified by those factors.
+However, at a minimum the ASF Member's salary will remain at the same step that it was prior to the lateral move. - (a)(b) Without External Search.
+A Lateral Move also occurs where an ASF Member is permanently assigned to a different position at the same university in the same range without a search process.
+This type of lateral move requires thirty (30) days' notice to the ASF Member.
+A waiver of the thirty (30) day notification period in this paragraph must be approved in writing by the ASF Member.
+In such situations, the ASF Member's step placement will be reviewed consistent with the factors stated in Section F of this Article, and may be modified, if justified by those factors.
 However, at a minimum the ASF Member's salary will remain at the same step that it was prior to the lateral move.

 Section H. Exceptional Achievement Incentive Program.
 The purpose of this program is to provide ASF Members with an incentive to attain high achievement in a number of areas.
 It will provide recognition to an ASF Member who has demonstrated ongoing exceptional achievement as defined in Subds.
 2 and 3 of this Section.
-The Exceptional

-Achievement Incentive Program shall be based on the principles of demonstrated consistent high performance and achievement.
+The Exceptional Achievement Incentive Program shall be based on the principles of demonstrated consistent high performance and achievement.
 For each Fiscal Year of this Agreement, no more than ten percent (10%) of the eligible ASF Members at each university, as of July 1st, may have applications approved and receive an incentive under this program.